singapore vegan travel guide

 Little India

-There’s honestly not a lot to do around ‘Little India’ besides eat Indian food.
+What else to do around ‘Little India’ besides eat Indian food?
 And if you’re an Indian living abroad, you might want to check out Mustafa for snacks to take back home.
+The following restaurants offer Indian vegan food options.
+They are classified as ‘pure vegetarian,’ which means they serve vegetarian food without eggs but do include dairy products.

-Dosas for lunch at Ananda Bhavan.
+Dosa lunch at Ananda Bhavan.

 Universal Studios

 The Lost World theme restaurant offered Sweet and Sour Vegetarian Prawns and ‘Fish’ wrap with rice for 16 S$.
 Fossil kiosk has potato wedges – make sure to tell them no cheese.
-Ancient Egypt has the Oasis restarant with some Indian food options like samosas, chickpea curry and veggie biryani.
+Ancient Egypt has the Oasis cafe restaurant with some food options like samosas, chickpea curry and veggie biryani.
 Besides these, we did not come across much vegan at the park.
 I do hope they improve the offerings.

 Powered by GetYourGuide